MateHelpers/QueueBundle/README.md

 mate_worker_host: 127.0.0.1
 ```
 ## Getting started
 This bundle make it simple to create your own jobs/tasks that takes long time to executed.
-Let's imagine that we have an application that sends confirmation mails to users.
+Let's imagine that we have an application that send confirmation mails to users.

 ### Create Job (ConfirmationMailJob.php)
 Let's create a class called `ConfirmationMailJob.php` in `AppBundle\Job` namespace